craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 ### Exercise 9: Delete a group

-1. In the **Active groups** list, select **Sales**.
+1. Select **Sales**.

 1. Delete the group.

 1. In the Navigation menu, select **Users > Active users**.
-Note that the user accounts for Amy, Christie and Lindsey are still present.
+Verify that the user accounts for Amy, Christie and Lindsey are still present.

 1. In the Navigation menu, select **Groups > Deleted groups**.
-Note that the Sales group does not appear.
+The Sales group does not appear.
 Only Microsoft 365 groups can be undeleted.

 ____________________________________________________________